Flamdoodle/Flamdoodle.github.io/_posts/2014-07-03-javascript-and-turbolinks-are-not-bffs.markdown

 ---
 layout: post
-title:  "JavaScript and Turbolinks Are Not BFFs, But You Can Change That"
+title:  "JavaScript and Turbolinks Are Not BFFs"
 ---

+**But you can change that**

 <h3>The Problem</h3>